 - Macy’s American Express Card: Variable purchase APR is now 25.24%, down from 26.74%

 The Balance also added five cards to our database in October, which was the primary reason for the slight average APR movement.
 We are now tracking interest rates, fees, rewards, and other details for these new products:

 - SoFi Credit Card

 Average Interest Rates by Credit Card Transaction Type

-There are three main types of transactions you can use credit cards for: purchases, balance transfers, and cash advances.
-APRs often vary depending on which of those transactions you make, and some issuers give new cardholders a break by offering low or 0% interest rates on some of those transactions for a limited time.
+You can use credit cards for three main types of transactions: purchases, balance transfers, and cash advances.
+APRs often vary depending on which of those transactions you make.
+Some issuers give new cardholders a break by offering low or 0% interest rates on some of those transactions for a limited time.

 Purchase APR Deals

 Applying for a new credit card to get a promotional purchase APR can be a good idea if you want to finance a large purchase but avoid paying interest.
 For the sixth consecutive month, roughly one-quarter (25%) of the cards we track for this report were offering new cardholders introductory purchase APRs.